How much internet speed do you need? That depends on how you plan on using your internet connection.

 - Contracts: Contract lengths for Honolulu’s internet providers vary, and some providers even offer no-contract options.
 Consider how long you plan to stay in the area to decide which contract length will be best for you.

 What do I need to keep in mind when moving to Honolulu?

 Honolulu hosts a plethora of cultural and historical sites while boosting its economy with tourism and environmental research.
 If you’re an incoming freshman attending the University of Hawaii or starting a career at The Pacific Forum, you should note that you’ll either need to transfer or cancel your current internet service.

 Because of Honolulu’s limited internet providers in comparison to other mainland cities, transferring your current plan might not be an option unless you’re already with Spectrum.
 If you are happy with your current provider, give them a call to see if your plan is transferable to Honolulu.
 If you’re unhappy with the service or don’t have the option to transfer your plan, then prepare for early termination fees.

 Contracts will outline these early termination fees in the fine print.
 In Honolulu, early termination fees can range anywhere from $0-400.
 Some internet providers will give you the option to pay off the remaining amount over time rather than paying a large one-time fee.
 To avoid these fees, make sure to read the fine print of your contract and decide whether or not you will be a short or long-term resident.

 The average contract length for Honolulu’s internet providers is 0-2 years.
-Spectrum offers contract-free plans for those who want to avoid a long-term commitment.
+Hawaiian Telcom offers contract-free plans for those who want to avoid a long-term commitment.
 That means Spectrum will pay your early termination fees from your old provider for you when you sign up for a new Spectrum plan.

 Installation Fees in Honolulu